ngreifer/fwb/README.md

 there were only 6 failures and 1697 right-censored observations.
-The traditional (resampling-based) bootstrap would fail if a bootstrap replication omitted the 6 failures, but all failures are retained when using the fractional weighted bootstrap, which makes it particularly effective for this analysis.
+The traditional (resampling-based) bootstrap would fail if a bootstrap replication omitted the 6 failures, but all failures are retained when using the FWB, which makes it particularly effective for this analysis.

 ``` r
 data("bearingcage", package = "fwb")